 2. On the Edit menu, point to Setting, and then click Curves or Levels.

 Now you can edit your image in a single channels.

-The Color Library profiles are designed to work with the predefined colors from the PANTONE Matching System, but you can rename colors or choose another ink as follows.
+The Color Library profiles are designed to work with the predefined colors from the PANTONE Matching System or Risograph colors, but you can rename colors or choose another ink as follows.
 Please notice that this manipulation does not affect the color separation, but only change the preview color of the selected channel:

 1. In the Layers panel, click the Channels tab and double-click on the channel for which you want to change the color.

 2. Click the Name text box.
 At this point you can change the name of the color manually.